matter-labs/zksync-era/docs/guides/development.md

 zkstackup --local
 ```

-> NOTE: you might find convenient to add this alias to your shell profile:
->
-> `alias zkstackup='zkstackup --path $ZKSYNC_HOME'`

 This command installs `zkstack` from the current source directory.

-> Whenever you want to update you local installation with your changes, just rerun:
+> NOTE: Whenever you want to update you local installation with your changes, just rerun:
 >
 > ```bash
 > zkstackup --local
 > ```
+>
+> You might find convenient to add this alias to your shell profile:
+>
+> `alias zkstackup='zkstackup --path $ZKSYNC_HOME'`

 ## Configure Ecosystem